Skip to content

 # - "${HOME}/.docker/config.json:/config.json:ro"

-This Watchtower shape scopes updates to html2rss-web, browserless, and caddy; replace service names if your stack differs.
+This Watchtower shape scopes updates to html2rss-web, browserless, and caddy; change the service names if your stack differs.

 Check docker compose logs watchtower occasionally to confirm updates are applied.